logicuniverse/manifesto/README.md

 **Join the Construction:** If you are a creator focused on the logical kernel, this is your domain.

-### B. Outward Exploration: Mapping Manifestation (The Y-Axis)
+### B. Outward Exploration: The Tripartite Ontological Unification

-Upon this solid engineering foundation, we offer a set of tempered, falsifiable scientific perspectives—open inquiries rooted entirely in operational models.
-If the underlying fabric of mathematics and physics adheres to the same fractal topological rules as the ZYModel, we gain a series of sharp, new vantage points from which to examine classical dilemmas:
+Upon this solid computational foundation, we move beyond software engineering to examine the fundamental structures of physical and mathematical reality.
+If the underlying fabric of existence adheres to the same fractal topological rules as the ZYModel, then the classical laws of nature and formal mathematics should emerge simply as observable performance signatures of this underlying engine.

-- **The Nature of Continuity**: The ZYModel posits a **fundamentally discrete reality** for logic.
-Within this framework, "continuity" is a macroscopic statistical approximation—a high-resolution illusion.
-This discrete foundation establishes the **Topological Planck Scale**: the irreducible limits of spatial resolution (-Y) and execution cycles (+Y).
+This is no longer a heuristic hypothesis.
+The **Tri-Axial Topological framework** has been formally instantiated across the three fundamental domains of science, with **LogicUniverse** acting as the axiomatic root.

-- **The Clock of Causality**: The inherent execution rules of a discrete topology dictate a maximum propagation speed for information across the Execution Plane (X/Y).
-This speed is the **Upper Bandwidth of Causality**, the fundamental clock rate of the computable universe.
+This derivation strictly follows a one-way ontological hierarchy:

-- **The Invariants of Scale**: The orthogonality of the three axes, the **coordinate uniqueness** of each Logic Unit (LU), and the sovereign unity of the Z-Axis are invariant topological laws across all fractal scales.
+1. **The Origin (LogicUniverse & ZYModel):** The foundational computable ecosystem.
+It establishes the three orthogonal axes (X, Y, Z) and resolves the "dimensional collapse" of 1D Turing computation into the executable **LogicIR** data topology.

-We propose a bold hypothesis: **The physical world is a low-dimensional projection of this underlying fractal topological essence.** In the LogicUniverse, classical natural laws emerge as the observable performance signatures of the underlying engine.
+2. **The Physical Derivation (DCVT):** The *Discrete Chiral Vacuum Topology*.
+By mapping the ZYModel's computational geometry onto the physical vacuum, we derive the universe as an $N=1460$ $(8,1)$ chiral icosahedral lattice.
+This framework yields the Standard Model couplings (e.g., $\alpha_{bare}^{-1} \approx 137.03599899$) and general relativity from pure geometry, with zero free parameters.

-Based on these deterministic topological features and this core hypothesis, we frame a series of **Open Research Questions** anchored in the ZYModel axioms.
-These inquiries revisit the ultimate dilemmas of Quantum Mechanics, Special Relativity, and Computational Theory through the lens of a topological coordinate system.
+3. **The Mathematical Constraint (DCVT-Math):** A geometry-first mathematical system wholly constructed upon the DCVT physical lattice.
+It rejects unexecutable structures (like actual infinity) and reinterprets classical conjectures (P vs NP, Fermat's Last Theorem) as rigid physical boundary constraints of the discrete vacuum topology.

-_(For the full list of these exploratory research questions, see **[Appendix: Heuristic Analogies & Thought Experiments](#appendix-heuristic-analogies--thought-experiments)**.)_
+**The Independent Exploration Laboratory**

-We do not claim to have "solved" physics, nor do we assert definitive explanations of physical reality.
-We do only one pragmatic thing: **provide a computable, constructible, and falsifiable formalization tool.**
+The formal physical proofs and mathematical axioms of these sister-frameworks have been successfully extracted and are maintained as independent repositories.
+For the rigorous geometric derivations of physics and mathematics, observers are directed to the **[logicuniverse/dcvt](https://github.com/logicuniverse/dcvt)** repository.

-**The path is open.** To this end, we will establish an **Independent Exploration Laboratory** dedicated to building computable "Logic Universe Simulators."
-Here, the boundary between conjecture and fact is governed by the compiler: every hypothesis must be manifested as code; every structure must be executable; every conclusion must be reproducible.
+Here in the LogicUniverse, we return to the root.
+Our sole pragmatic objective is to build the engines and compilers that make this topology computable.
+Every hypothesis must be manifested as code; every structure must be executable; every conclusion must be reproducible.

 **Join the Exploration:** If you are an explorer focused on the horizon of computation, this is your instrument.

 ### The ZYModel Closure: The Living Pulse